owahlgren/polygon-docs/docs/cdk/get-started/deploy-validium/deploy-validium-contracts.md

 You can use a different provider by modifying your hardhat config (see here)

 The deployment is expected to use up to **2 Sepolia ETH**.
-You can get Sepolia ETH from public faucets such as:
+You can get Sepolia ETH from public faucets such as the ones listed here:

 [Infura Faucet](https://www.infura.io/faucet/sepolia)